lapo-luchini/vscode-asn1js/README.md

 ## TODO

-This document is currently incomplete.
+- This document is currently incomplete
+- Add tests to this extension

 ## Developer installation